 No data on sex differentiation and sex ratio are available for the two dominant fish species in the river Rhine, i.e. perch (Perca fluviatilis L.) and roach (Rutilus rutilus L.) in the wild.
-To provide appropriate reference data, sex differentiation and gonadal recrudescence in roach and perch was studied in natural as well as in anthropogenically impacted habitats.
-Endocrine disrupting compounds are neither defined by their chemical structure nor related to individual industrial sectors.
+To provide appropriate reference data, sex differentiation and gonadal recrudescence in roach and perch were studied in natural and in anthropogenically impacted habitats.
+Endocrine-disrupting compounds are neither defined by their chemical structure nor are they related to individual industrial sectors.
 Some compounds are effective in trace amounts known to be below the detection limits of standard chemical analysis.
 This means that it is not possible to forecast effects on the reproductive health of fish on the basis of environmental chemistry.
-We therefore defined 'anthropogenic impact' as a high sewage burden (of industrial as well as municipal origin).
+We therefore defined "anthropogenic impact" as a high sewage burden (of industrial and municipal origin).
 In order to consider impacts with a potential to cause a shift in the sex ratio toward a surplus of males, we also included marinas known to be contaminated with tinorganyls in our study.
 These compounds cause masculinization of gastropods by inhibition of oestradiol biosynthesis and testosterone overproduction (Oehlmann et al. 1991).
-The conversion of testosterone to oestradiol plays an important role in feedback control of testicular functions in vertebrates (Allner et al 2000, Stahlschmidt-Allner et al. 1997).
+The conversion of testosterone to oestradiol plays an important role in feedback control of testicular functions in vertebrates (Allner et al 2000; Stahlschmidt-Allner et al. 1997).

-Special emphasis was put on identifying influences on sex differentiation which are related to the taxonomic differences between the perciformes perch and the cyprinid roach.
-Feeding and habitat preferences, and thus different exposure to sediment or water-borne contaminants, were also considered.
+Special emphasis was put on identifying influences on sex differentiation that are related to the taxonomic differences between the perciformes perch and the cyprinid roach.
+Feeding and habitat preferences, and, thus, different exposure to sediment or water-borne contaminants, were also considered.

-2 Materials and Methods
+2 Materials and methods

 Roach and perch were caught at eight sampling sites by electrofishing.
 The sites are characterized by different degrees of anthropogenic impact (Table 1) and are situated within the greater Upper Rhine catchment.
-Data on pesticide- and typical background contamination (Schwarzbach and Rhine-kilometer 480) (Tables 4-5/ESM (Electronic supplementary material)) show an elevated pollutant burden for Schwarzbach.
-Tinorganyl suspended matter burden for marinas and Schwarzbach are given in Table 6.
+Data on pesticide and typical background contamination (Schwarzbach and Rhine-kilometer 480) (Tables 4 and 5/electronic supplementary material (ESM)) show an elevated pollutant burden for Schwarzbach.
+Tinorganyl suspended matter burden for marinas and Schwarzbach are given in Table 6/ESM.